 - Allows 10 simultaneous connections

 GREAT SPEEDS:PrivateVPN is a good family choice.
 Works well with Skype and allows up to 10 devices on the same account.
-Small server count.
+Small server count but fast speeds.
 30-day money-back guarantee.

 Money-back guarantee: 30 DAYS